 A single network can therefore entail thousands of matrix multiplications (among other operations), and training is then conceptually similar to having to perform thousands of matrix factorizations at once.
 It should come as no surprise that learning such complex systems requires much bigger training databases and much more computing resources.
 But if both data and resources are available, a carefully-designed neural network can obtain striking performances.
 In source separation, NMF-based systems have been recently as good as wiped out by deep learning systems.
 Quality is getting so good that source separation is starting to raise intellectual property questions related to the unmixed stems, and researchers have started to ponder how to make mixes impossible to unmix.

-Prominent, freely-accessible neural unmixing systems include the outstanding Spleeter and Demucs.
+Prominent, freely-accessible neural unmixing systems include Spleeter and Demucs.
 It is important to note that those systems provide pre-trained models that are ready to use to quickly separate between a pre-defined set of stems (such as drums/voice/bass/others).
 In the ML jargon I just introduced, they are supervised.
 If you would like to separate a different instrument, you need to gather the database and train the network yourself, which requires access to a computer with one or several GPUs, or to a cloud computing service, and then patiently wait during several days of computation.

 This shows how the workflows and goals in source separation systems and Factorsynth are rather contrary.
 In the first, focus is on quality to separate a given set of instruments, and no expense is spared in terms of model complexity, database acquisition and preparation, and computing resources in order to achieve it.
 Separation is quickly computed on the local computer, but learning is performed beforehand on powerful remote systems.
 In Factorsynth, on the other hand, focus is on flexibility, and both learning and separation happen, fast, on the local computer.